Home Sun, Moon & Space Moon Full Moon

 When Is the Full Moon?

-The Full Moon is when the Sun and the Moon are aligned on opposite sides of Earth, and 100% of the Moon's face is illuminated by the Sun (see illustration).
+The Full Moon is when the Sun and the Moon are aligned on opposite sides of Earth, and approximately 100% of the Moon’s face is illuminated by the Sun (see illustration).
+Some Full Moons are slightly less illuminated, as seen from Earth.

-That said, some Full Moons are only 99.9% illuminated, as seen from Earth.
-The reason why we cannot see the entire illuminated hemisphere of the Moon during some Full Moons is that the Moon's orbit around Earth is inclined at an angle of about 5° in relation to the Earth's orbital plane, the ecliptic.
+The reason why we cannot see the entire illuminated hemisphere of the Moon during some Full Moons is that the Moon’s orbit around Earth is inclined at an angle of about 5° in relation to the Earth’s orbital plane, the ecliptic.
 If the Full Moon occurs at a moment when the Moon is above or below the ecliptic, we view the Moon at an angle that diminishes the illumination percentage by a tiny amount.

 The Moon is in constant motion around the Earth, so—technically speaking—the Full Moon only lasts for an instant of time.
 This means the exact time for Full Moon is during the day on parts of the planet.